 Registering for the Digital LSAT

-When can I register for the July 2019 test?
+When can I register for the Digital LSAT?

 What is happening to the writing sample section?

-Starting with the June 2019 LSAT administration, the writing section will be separate from the LSAT and administered on a secure online platform.
-This change will result in greater convenience and flexibility for test takers as the testing date will be shorter, the essay will be typed rather than handwritten, and it can be completed at a time and place of the test takers’ choosing.
-By registering for the June or July LSAT, candidates will be automatically eligible to complete the writing section as of the date of the LSAT and up to one year thereafter.
+Starting with the June 2019 LSAT administration, the writing section is separate from the multiple-choice portion of the LSAT and administered on a secure online platform.
+This change results in greater convenience and flexibility for test takers as the testing day is shorter, the essay will be typed rather than handwritten, and the LSAT Writing essay can be completed at a time and place of the test takers’ choosing.
+By registering for the LSAT, candidates will be automatically eligible to complete the writing section as of the date they took the LSAT and up to one year thereafter.
 Candidates are only required to have one essay on file to complete their Law School Reports.
 Essays completed during previous LSAT administrations will still be valid for use in Law School Reports.

 Preparing for the Digital LSAT